marnvermuldir/EveRoamReport/README.md

 Finally, generate an after action report template to be used in a phpBB forum.

 Designed to be used within EVE University forums.
 Very much WIP.

+# Author
+This tool is currently maintained by Marn Vermuldir.

+This tool was originally written by Laser Skaron and was previously maintained by Arto Hagnar.